Brain Injury Lawyer

 While it can be complicated to project future financial demands, an experienced attorney will make the best case possible to ensure your loved one’s future needs are adequately covered.
 The amount of pecuniary damages – to cover financial injury – should address your current and projected costs.
 Your attorney may also ask the court to award punitive damages if the injury resulted from someone’s intentional actions.

 Seeking legal counsel to determine whether your situation qualifies for court action is one of the best decisions you can make for your loved one and your future.
-In Southern California, contact a Rizio Law Firm at 888-292-8888 or fill out a contact form.
+In California, contact Rizio Lipinsky at 888-292-8888 or fill out a contact form.